notaryproject/notation/docs/nv2/demo-script.md

 ### Sign and Push the Image and Signature

-Using the private key, we'll sign the net-monitor image.
+Using the private key, we'll sign the `net-monitor:v1` image.
 Note, we're signing the image with a registry name that we haven't yet pushed to.
 This enables offline signing scenarios.
 This is important as the image will eventually be published on `registry.wabbit-networks.io/`, however their internal staging and promotion process may publish to internal registries before promotion to the public registry.

-- Generate an [nv2 signature][nv2-signature], persisted locally as `net-monitor_v1.signature.config.jwt`
+- Generate an [nv2 signature][nv2-signature], persisted locally as `net-monitor_v1.signature.jwt`

 - Enable notary, for the nv2 extension to account for signing and verification steps
   ```shell